Limes are sour, round, and bright green citrus fruits.

 Limes have several properties that may promote healthy skin.

-For instance, one study in over 4,000 women found that those who ate more vitamin C had a lower risk of wrinkles and dry skin as they aged (
+For instance, one older study in over 4,000 women found that those who ate more vitamin C had a lower risk of wrinkles and dry skin as they aged (

 Second, limes are high in antioxidants, which may help combat age-related skin changes.